"STEEP SKI BOOK 2026" released on May 23rd - The most popular ski gear right now -

 MADE BY HAND "We make original gear because it doesn't exist"

-While high-performance gear equipped with the latest technology is on the rise, "craft gear," which is made in small batches but is packed with the passion of its makers, is gaining attention.
+While high-performance gear equipped with the latest technology is emerging, "craft gear," made in small batches but imbued with the passion of its creators, is also attracting attention.
 Skis, gloves, backpacks, beanies...

-The genres are diverse, and from the selection of materials to the sewing and finishing, they are characterized by their ingenuity in adapting to the local climate and the Japanese climate.
-Some of these products are fully custom-made, carefully crafted in consultation with each individual user, giving them a warmth and special feeling that cannot be found in mass-produced products.
+The genres are diverse, and a key feature is the ingenuity that has been adapted to the local climate and Japanese environment, from material selection to sewing and finishing.
+Some even offer fully made-to-order products, carefully crafted while working with each individual user, providing a warmth and sense of exclusivity that cannot be found in mass-produced items.

 Column